Qiksar/crudio/README.md

 ## Show me

 Cool!
-In two minutes, you will have a PostgreSQL database filled with demo data, and fully integrated with Hasura for a powerful GraphQL API and all you need to do is copy/paste this command in you linux shell (WSL2 for Windows).
+In two minutes, you will have a PostgreSQL database filled with demo data, and fully integrated with Hasura for a powerful GraphQL API and all you need to do is copy/paste this command in to your linux shell (WSL2 for Windows).
 You also need NPX and Docker installed (see below for more help if you need it):

 ```sh
 wget -O - https://raw.githubusercontent.com/qiksar/crudio/main/tools/init.sh | bash